Climate Jargon

 Virtual Power Plant (VPP): Centrally managed collection of small power sources or appliances that help the electric grid

-Volatile organic compound: Organic compound easily released to the air, can be a greenhouse gas or air pollution
+Volatile organic compound (VOC): Organic compound easily released to the air, can be climate pollution or air pollution

-Volcanic ash: Tiny chunks of rock thrown into the air during volcano eruptions, eventually falling back down
+Volcanic ash: Tiny chunks of rock thrown into the air when a volcano erupts, falling back down in layers

 Wastewater: Used water containing waste